solidajenjo/DraconisECS/README_BUILD.md

 The executable and required DLLs will be placed in the `bin/[Configuration]/DraconisECS` directory.

-### Using CMake (Alternative Method)
+### Alternative: Using CMake for Development

-The project also supports building with CMake using the Ninja build system for faster builds and better reliability.
-Ninja is included with Visual Studio 2022's CMake tools.

-Build scripts are located in the `scripts` directory.
-Run the build script from any location:
+If you prefer using CMake directly for development:

 ```bash
 scripts\build.bat            # Debug build (default)
 scripts\build.bat debug      # Debug build explicitly